twilio-professional-services/flex-project-template/README.md

 </a>

 # twilio-proserv-flex-project-template

-## What is it?

-This repository provides development teams with a starting point for flex projects.
-It can simply be used by teams looking for ideas on how to manage development assets and configuration for a flex project.
-It can also be used as an educational tool to help expedite developers getting familiar with development patterns within Flex Plugins.
+This repository provides development teams with a starting point for Flex projects.
+It is intended to accelerate the setup of a project and provide robust examples of the most common features added to Flex.

-This repository is really intended for anyone to use and is as much an educational tool as it is a template for development as it is a library of commonly built features for Twilio Flex.
-It's most valuable though, when used for large, complex flex customizations.

-In short the template provides:
+The template provides:

 - a pattern for distributed development
 - a pattern to support multiple environments